natenka/pyneng-book-en/docs/source/book/06_control_structures/exceptions.rst

 try/except
 ~~~~~~~~~~

 If you repeated examples that were used before, there could be situations where a mistake was made.
-It was probably a syntax error when there was a lack of colon, for example.
+It was probably a syntax error when a colon was missing, for example.
 Python generally reacts quite understandably to such errors and they can easily be corrected.

-However, even if code is written correctly, errors can occur.
+However, even if the code is syntactically correct, errors can occur.
 In Python, these errors are called *exceptions*.

 Examples of exceptions: